 For so many students all over the world, studying abroad is the defining moment in their education that changes their life forever.
 It’s true, once you’re immersed in another part of the world, nothing will be quite the same afterward.
 While some students enroll at institutions abroad to earn their entire degree, most students spend a summer, winter term, or a few weeks abroad through a short-term program as part of their college “must-do” list.
 Join this growing group of travel-loving, experience-seeking, international education-gaining students and start planning a study abroad trip!
-Here are all the inside tips on how to prepare to study abroad.
+Here are all the inside tips on who can help you figure out how to prepare to study abroad.

 Preparing for study abroad requires a number of conversations, transactions, and planning.
 Lucky for you, there’s an army of folks ready and willing to help guide you through the process and help make your dreams a reality.

 First and foremost, you’ll want to visit your campus international office to help you create a solid plan.
 This is an entire office dedicated to having the most up-to-date information on all of their available programs.
 In order to have a successful visit, here are a few people you need to consult with to make sure all your questions are answered and needs are met: